 Fisher Investments generally works with clients who have at least $500,000 in investable assets, though it may accept smaller accounts at its discretion.
 However, the firm has a lower expected minimum for its WealthBuilder account.
-For these accounts, Fisher Investments seeks a minimum of $200,000 in investable assets.
+For these accounts, Fisher Investments may accept, on a case-by-case basis, a minimum of $200,000 in investable assets.

 Services Offered by Fisher Investments

 Fisher Investments' services for private clients include portfolio management, annuity conversion, financial planning and retirement planning.
 Its portfolio management services are divided into three categories, each of which is aimed at maximizing returns within risk parameters:

 - Equity accounts: mainly use common stock and cash equivalents